Matrix: Peer-to-Peer Multi-Agent Synthetic Data Generation Framework: Experiments

 \subsubsection{Impact of Scheduling Granularity}

+We compare Matrix's \emph{row-level} scheduling to a \emph{batch-level} baseline implemented with Ray Data (Algorithm~\ref{alg:baseline_code}).
+We emphasize that Ray Data is a general-purpose batch processing engine designed primarily for data-parallel ETL and batched model inference.
+Our goal in this comparison is \emph{not} to claim that Ray Data is an optimized framework for agentic workflows, but to use it as a representative and widely used batch-oriented alternative for practitioners building scalable LLM-calling pipelines on Ray.

-We compare the throughput of Matrix’s row-level scheduling with a batch-level processing baseline implemented using Ray Data (Algorithm~\ref{alg:baseline_code}).
-In this baseline, each batch is processed by a Ray actor \texttt{BatchProcessing} (line 1-12), which launches multiple asynchronous tasks to handle individual row concurrently (lines 8).
-Each task executes an agentic workflow (line 10-12) similar to the agent logic of the P2P-agent implementation except that all agents are local and the orchestration logic is inlined.
+In the Ray Data baseline, each batch is processed by a Ray actor \texttt{BatchProcessing} (Lines 1--12), which launches multiple asynchronous tasks to process rows concurrently (Line 8).
+Each task executes an agentic workflow (Lines 10--12) that is functionally similar to the P2P-agent logic, except that (i) all agents are co-located within the same actor process and (ii) orchestration is implemented within the batch processor rather than being carried by peer-to-peer messages.

-The Ray Data baseline eliminates the need for a single centralized orchestrator and allows hundreds of CPUs to perform orchestration in parallel, each managing its own data batch.
-However, because multi-agent workflows exhibit dynamic control flow (i.e., the next agent is data-dependent), conventional batch inference methods (e.g., calling LLMs in bulk across a batch) are not applicable.
-Each task needs to be executed individually as in line 5-6.
+This baseline removes the single centralized orchestrator bottleneck and distributes orchestration across many CPU workers, each responsible for one batch.
+However, because multi-agent workflows have \emph{data-dependent control flow} (e.g., branching, retries, early termination, and variable numbers of steps), conventional batch-inference optimizations are difficult to apply: different rows within a batch may invoke different agents and different numbers of LLM/tool calls.
+As a result, even under Ray Data, each row must effectively be executed as an independent asynchronous workflow, and the batch mainly serves as a scheduling container rather than enabling true batched execution of LLM calls.

 \paragraph{Large-Scale Results.}

 We then compare Matrix P2P-agent with the Ray Data baseline to run large scale curation over DCLM up to 25M web documents.
 Both setups utilize the same GPU resources and 14k concurrent tasks.
 For the P2P-agent configuration, we adopt Setting 2, i.e., (20, 700, 1), from Table~\ref{tab:nr-ablation}.
 For the Ray Data baseline, we use Setting 4, i.e., (240, 50, 1).
 Through experiment, Setting 2 with 700 as batch size would result in peaks and valleys in GPU requests, the smaller batch size of 50 in Setting 4 can smooth GPU requests.
 The two setups have similar throughputs in P2P-agent experiment and the latter fits Ray Data based implementation.